WalletWasabi/WasabiDoc/README.md

 ---

 ## Build the Documentation Locally

+If you have front end skills and would like to help improve the theme/look of the website, we welcome your input!
+Check out the [VuePress documentation](https://v1.vuepress.vuejs.org/) for details on how it works.

-The Wasabi documentation website is built using an open source static site generator called VuePress.
-It is extrememly customizable and offers great defaults out-of-the-box.
+The [Wasabi documentation website](https://docs.wasabiwallet.io) is built using an open source static site generator called VuePress.
+It is extrememly customizable in the [configuration](https://github.com/zkSNACKs/WasabiDoc/blob/master/docs/.vuepress/config.js) and [theme](https://github.com/zkSNACKs/WasabiDoc/tree/master/docs/.vuepress/styles) and offers great defaults out-of-the-box.
 Check out the [VuePress documentation](https://v1.vuepress.vuejs.org/) for details on how to use it powerfully.

 In order to build the website locally, you'll need [Node.js](https://nodejs.org/en/download/).